 Seaweed is considered safe for most people.
 Limit your intake if you tend to prefer high iodine varieties, or if you take blood thinners or have kidney issues.

 Seaweed can be purchased fresh or dried from most Asian supermarkets.
 Nori, the type commonly used to roll sushi, may also be available at regular grocery stores.

 In addition to their use for sushi, nori sheets can also easily be used to replace tortilla bread when making wraps.

-Fresh wakame and sea lettuce can be easily tossed with a little rice vinegar, sesame oil and sesame seeds to make a delicious salad.
+You can toss fresh wakame and sea lettuce with a little rice vinegar, sesame oil, and sesame seeds to make a delicious salad.

 Spirulina and chlorella can be incorporated into smoothies, while kelp can be used instead of salt to add flavor to just about anything.

-It also contains a good amount of fiber, healthy fats and health-promoting plant compounds that almost anyone can benefit from.
+Seaweed also contains a good amount of fiber, healthy fats, and health-promoting plant compounds that almost anyone can benefit from.
 Best of all, it’s extremely versatile — you can eat seaweed as a snack, as part of a recipe, in shakes and smoothies, or as a supplement.